Nuclear power: Environmental impact

 Being a low-carbon energy source with relatively little land-use requirements, nuclear energy can have a positive environmental impact.
-It also requires a constant supply of significant amounts of water and affects the environment through mining and milling.
 Its largest potential negative impacts on the environment may arise from its transgenerational risks for nuclear weapons proliferation that may increase risks of their use in the future, risks for problems associated with the management of the radioactive waste such as groundwater contamination, risks for accidents and for risks for various forms of attacks on waste storage sites or reprocessing- and power-plants.
-However, these remain mostly only risks as historically there have only been few disasters at nuclear power plants with known relatively substantial environmental impacts.
+However, there have been a small number of disasters at nuclear power plants with substantial environmental impacts, mostly involving reactors with older designs.